jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 Some data is received in large quantities and not intended for storing for a long time, such as a movie you are watching over the internet.
 Streaming access is a slightly different way of handling data that is coming in, in large quantities at a time.

 The term single bulk of storage should not be mistaken for being able to identify each byte on the internet individually.
 That might be undoable, because there are virtually an infinite amount of bytes on the internet.
-What it does mean, is that to a user, the storages *he or she* has access to, seem to be a single bulk of storage.
-The user does not see the difference between the local hard disk, the RAM memory or permanent storage on the internet.
+What it might mean, is that to a user, the storages *he or she* has access to, seem to be a single bulk of storage.
+The user might not see the difference between the local hard disk, the RAM memory or permanent storage on the internet.
 A user can just create objects, that are permanently stored somewhere, and accessible over the internet.

 You have subscriptions to storages permanently connected to the internet, and software uses these storages along with your local storages in a caching scheme, where you don’t see where exactly an object is stored.
 It’s not that every byte on the internet is individually indexed, you just don’t see any distinction between the different storage devices you are using, unless there is functional use for it, for instance: permanent local storage, for access when you’re offline, or: storage on a USB stick, so you can plug it out and transfer it to another computer.